barriehadfield/heart-cards/README.md

 ## Code

-### Where are the Controllers and Views?

-There are none, we have replaced all of these parts of the Rails stack with Isomorphic Hyperloop code.
-If you have a look at `routes.rb` you will see that we have an automagical route `root 'hyperloop#AppRouter'` which Hyperloop uses to render our root Component `AppRouter`.

-There are other ways to work with Hyperloop, you could have had a traditional Controller and View and launched the root Hyperloop Component either from the Controller or from within a View, but for now, we just don't need all that.

-While we are looking at `routes.rb` pay attention to this line at the end of the file.
-It's important that it remains at the end of the file as this is our catch all route `match '*all', to: 'hyperloop#AppRouter', via: [:get]`

-That last line tells our Rails server to route all requests to our Hyperloop Component so we can deal with them there.
-We will discuss SPA (single page application) routing later.

 ### The AppRouter Component

 The first Component we launch is the Router.
 Its job is to read the incoming route and render the appropriate Component.
 Simple as that!
 We have SPA using React Router to route incoming requests in just a few lines of Ruby code.